Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Related work

 \subsection{Supervised methods}

 \textit{Deep Neural Networks} (DL) and especially \textit{Convolutional Neural Networks} (CNN) approaches have gained attention and become popular tools in computer vision and signal processing tasks, including healthcare-related tasks.
-As of 2018, supervised or learning-based methods to compute HR or other vital signs started to arise increasingly in the literature.
-Among the most relevant learning-based remote PPG methods, in 2018, Špetlík et al. \cite{HRCNNMethod2018} proposed a two-step convolutional neural network to estimate a heart rate value from a sequence of facial images.
-HR-CNN is a trained end-to-end network composed by two components, an Extractor and a HR Estimator.
-The same year, Chen and McDuff \cite{DeepPhysMethod2018} proposed DeepPhys, another end-to-end solution based on a deep convolutional network that estimates HR and breathing rate (BR).
-The approach performs a motion analysis based on attention mechanisms and a skin reflection model using appearance information to extract the physiological signals.
-In 2019, Niu et al. \cite{RhythmNet2019} proposed RhythmNet, an end-to-end solution based on spatial-temporal mapping to represent the HR signals in videos.
+Before the advent of deep-learning based methods, there were two primary approaches to estimate heart rate using machine learning methods, including support-vector regression \cite{Hsu2014SVMHR} and adaptive hidden Markov models \cite{Fan2015BayesHR}.
+Since 2018, supervised deep learning-based methods to compute HR or other vital signs started to arise increasingly in the literature.
+Among the most relevant learning-based remote PPG methods, \cite{HRCNNMethod2018} proposed a two-step convolutional neural network to estimate a heart rate value from a sequence of facial images.
+HR-CNN is a trained end-to-end network composed of two components, an Extractor and an HR Estimator.
+The same year, \cite{DeepPhysMethod2018} proposed DeepPhys, another end-to-end solution based on a deep convolutional network that estimates HR and breathing rate (BR).
+The approach performs a motion analysis based on attention mechanisms and a skin reflection model using appearance information to extract the physiological signals. \cite{RhythmNet2019} proposed RhythmNet, an end-to-end solution based on spatial-temporal mapping to represent the HR signals in videos.
 The approach also exploits temporal relationships of adjacent HR estimations to perform continuous heart rate measurements.
-The same year, Yu et al. \cite{ZitongMethod2019} proposed a two-stage end-to-end solution.
-The first part of the network, named as STVEN, is a Spatio-Temporal Video Enhancement Network to improve the quality of highly compressed videos.
-The second part of the approach, named as rPPGNet, is the 3D-CNN network that recovers the rPPG signals from the enhanced videos.
-The authors claim that the proposed rPPGNet produces very rich rPPG signals with curve shapes and peak locations.
-In 2020, Yu et al. \cite{AutoHR2020Zitong} further proposed other end-to-end approach for remote HR measurement based on Neural Architecture Search (NAS).
-AutoHR is comprised by three ideas: a first stage that discover the best topology network to extract the physiological signals based on Temporal Difference Convolution (TDC); a hybrid loss function based on temporal and frequency constrains; and spatio-temporal data augmentation strategies to improve the learning stage.
-The same year, Lee et al. \cite{MetaRPPG2020} proposed a transductive meta-learner based on a LSTM estimator and Synthetic Gradient Generator that adjusts network weights in a self-supervised manner.
-In 2021, Song et al. \cite{PulseGAN2021} proposed a two-stage hybrid method called PulseGAN.
-The approach starts with the unsupervised extraction of noisy PPR signals using CHROM as a first stage.
-The second stage is a generative adversarial network (GAN) that generates realistic rPPG pulse signals from the recovered signals in the first stage.
+The same year, \cite{ZitongMethod2019} proposed a two-stage end-to-end solution.
+The first part of the network, named STVEN, is a Spatio-Temporal Video Enhancement Network to improve the quality of highly compressed videos.
+The second part of the approach, called rPPGNet, is the 3D-CNN network that recovers the rPPG signals from the enhanced videos.
+The authors claim that the proposed rPPGNet produces rich rPPG signals with curve shapes and peak locations. \cite{AutoHR2020Zitong} further proposed another end-to-end approach for remote HR measurement based on Neural Architecture Search (NAS).
+AutoHR is comprised of three ideas: a first stage that discovers the best topology network to extract the physiological signals based on Temporal Difference Convolution (TDC); a hybrid loss function based on temporal and frequency constraints; and Spatio-temporal data augmentation strategies to improve the learning stage.
+The same year, \cite{MetaRPPG2020} proposed a transductive meta-learner based on an LSTM estimator and Synthetic Gradient Generator that adjusts network weights in a self-supervised manner.
+Recently, \cite{PulseGAN2021} proposed a two-stage hybrid method called PulseGAN.
+It starts with the unsupervised extraction of noisy PPG signals using CHROM as a first stage, followed by a generative adversarial network (GAN) that generates realistic rPPG pulse signals from the signals recovered in the first stage.
+In 2021, \cite{ANDrPPG2022} proposed a novel denoising-rPPG method called AND-rPPG, based on the utilization of Action Units (AUs) and Temporal Convolutional Networks (TCNs) for denoising temporal signals to mitigate facial expression noises effectively.